Skip to Content

 The token is shown once at install time.
 If you lose it, you must uninstall and reinstall the app to get a new one.
 Save it in the merchant’s password manager before closing the tab.

-Required scopes by resource
+Required scopes

 The token needs read + write for every enabled resource.
 Don’t grant more than the migration uses — narrow scopes are easier to audit and the merchant feels better about it.